LA Jazz and Soul Music

 Leveraging his financial and artist success co-producing Soul Train for Don Cornelius, Dick Griffey founded Sound Of Los Angeles Records (SOLAR) in 1978.
 Leon Sylvers produced the upbeat SOLAR sound (funky dance music infused with soulful vocals) that became one of the top Soul/Dance record labels of the 1980s.
 Shalamar was SOLAR’s best selling recording act, scoring close to 20 hit singles.
 SOLAR also enjoyed the benefits of Dynasty and Wild Klymaxx.
 The SOLAR sound was a collective effort.
-As is typical in young, informal record labels, the artists co-mingled in each other’s recording sessions and were encouraged to be creative.
+As is typical in young record labels, the artists co-mingled in each other’s recording sessions and encouraged to be creative on the spot.
 The label had a distinct West Coast vibe to it.
 By the late 1980s, popular music tastes shifted away from the strength of the label.
 Combined with A&R problems involving Shalamar, SOLAR, like many other Black record labels, saw their fortunes decline.
-These days LaFace Records and Hidden Beach Recordings studio are picking up the mantle for Black music in LA.
+These days LaFace Records and Hidden Beach Recordings studio are picking up the mantle for Black Music in LA.

 The stories of Don Cornelius, Motown’s move to LA in 1972, Marvin Gaye, Stevie Wonder, Barry White, Ice Cube and Snoop Dogg are equally complex, interesting and the subjects of a future update.